This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Let’s say you submitted your visa application in June and received a rejection in July.
 It may take you until August to figure out why you were denied and what documents were lacking in order to make the necessary revisions.

-Consequently, it would not be appropriate to resubmit the same set of documents, particularly since some may have already been flagged as unacceptable.
+Consequently, resubmitting the same documents would not be appropriate, particularly since some may have already been flagged as unacceptable.
 Instead, when submitting a new application, you should include up-to-date photos, utility bills, bank statements, and other required documents.

 If you decide to apply for an appeal